 And everyone here does love the NHS, no doubt, and we do appreciate all they do for us, and the medics are well aware of that.

-Some people don’t see the point and don’t really want to clap, but are afraid not to.
+Some people don’t see the point of clapping and don’t really want to clap, but are afraid not to.

 One person at church said of course they appreciate the medical care we get, but they did not appreciate the killings of 550 babies every day in the same hospitals which are battling the virus.